 - The partner is exempt from Wisconsin income or franchise taxation.
-In this case, the partnership may rely on a written statement from a partner explaining why the partner is exempt from Wisconsin tax. - The partner's share of income from the partnership attributable to Wisconsin is less than \$1,000. - The partner completes Form PW-2, Wisconsin Nonresident Partner, Member, Shareholder, or Beneficiary Withholding Exemption Affidavit, and provides Part 2 of Form PW-2 to the partnership. - The partner provides a Continuous PW-2 Exemption Letter that it received from the Department of Revenue. - The partnership is a publicly traded partnership, as defined under section 7704(b) of the Internal Revenue Code, that is treated as a partnership under the Internal Revenue Code and if the partnership submits a Schedule 3K-1 for each nonresident partner.
+In this case, the partnership may rely on a written statement from a partner explaining why the partner is exempt from Wisconsin tax. - The partner's share of income from the partnership attributable to Wisconsin is less than \$1,000.

+- The partner completes Form PW-2, Wisconsin Nonresident Partner, Member, Shareholder, or Beneficiary Pass-Through Withholding Exemption Affidavit, receives approval from the department, and provides a copy of the withholding exemption letter to the partnership. - The partner provides a Continuous PW-2 Exemption Letter that it received from the Department of Revenue. - The partnership is a publicly traded partnership, as defined under section 7704(b) of the Internal Revenue Code, that is treated as a partnership under the Internal Revenue Code and if the partnership submits a Schedule 3K-1 for each nonresident partner.